Frequently Asked Questions

-The images of the photograph and signature should be scanned in the .png or .jpg format.
-The photograph should preferably be in .jpg format and the signature can be in .png or .jpg format.
+The images of the photograph and signature should be scanned in the .jpg format.
+No other format are acceptable by the online system.

 Both are acceptable as long as they are as per the given specifications and quality of photograph is good enough to be identifiable and acceptable.